In this article

 - Inheritance and estate planning note

-Some assume Bitcoin is a barter transaction that creates a separate VAT event.
+Some treat Bitcoin as a barter transaction and assume it triggers a separate VAT event.
 It does not.
-Others assume accepting Bitcoin means they can ignore VAT entirely.
-That is also wrong.
+Others accept Bitcoin and assume VAT no longer applies.
+Also wrong.

 TL;DR

-Per ESTV MWST-Praxis-Info 04 (2019-06-17), Bitcoin is classified as a means of payment, not a good or service.
-Receiving Bitcoin does not itself trigger VAT.
+Per ESTV MWST-Praxis-Info 04 (2019-06-17), Bitcoin is a means of payment, not a good or service.
+Receiving Bitcoin does not trigger VAT.
 VAT applies to the underlying supply at the point of sale, converted to CHF at the transaction-date rate.
 The 2026 standard rate is 8.1%, reduced rate 2.6%, accommodation rate 3.8% (ESTV VAT rates).
-VAT registration is mandatory once annual worldwide taxable turnover exceeds CHF 100,000 (MWSTG Art.
+You must register once annual worldwide taxable turnover exceeds CHF 100,000 (MWSTG Art.
 10).
-Mining income is outside VAT scope.
-Freelancers who are VAT-registered must charge VAT on Bitcoin-denominated invoices exactly as on CHF invoices.
+Mining income sits outside VAT scope.
+If you are VAT-registered, charge VAT on Bitcoin-denominated invoices the same way you charge on CHF invoices.

 What the ESTV actually ruled in 2019

-The ESTV MWST-Praxis-Info 04 published on 17 June 2019 is the governing document for Bitcoin and VAT in Switzerland.
-It classifies virtual currencies including Bitcoin as means of payment (Zahlungsmittel) rather than as goods or services.
+The ESTV MWST-Praxis-Info 04 of 17 June 2019 governs Bitcoin VAT treatment in Switzerland.
+It classifies virtual currencies including Bitcoin as means of payment (Zahlungsmittel) rather than goods or services.

-The rule follows directly from MWSTG Art.
+The rule follows from MWSTG Art.
 18 Abs.
-2, which excludes from VAT scope transactions in money and money substitutes, including currency exchange.
-Because Bitcoin is treated as a means of payment, the exchange of Bitcoin for Swiss francs, or the receipt of Bitcoin in settlement of an invoice, is not itself a taxable supply.
+2, which excludes transactions in money and money substitutes (including currency exchange) from VAT scope.
+Because Bitcoin counts as a means of payment, swapping Bitcoin for Swiss francs, or receiving Bitcoin in settlement of an invoice, is not a taxable supply.

-What remains taxable is everything that was already taxable.
-If you sell a laptop for CHF 1,200 and your customer pays in Bitcoin instead of cash, you owe VAT on the laptop sale.
-The Bitcoin payment is simply the settlement mechanism.
+What stays taxable is what was already taxable.
+Sell a laptop for CHF 1,200 and your customer pays in Bitcoin?
+You owe VAT on the laptop sale.
+The Bitcoin is the settlement rail.

-This is the correct framing.
 Bitcoin does not create new VAT events.
-It does not eliminate existing ones.
+It does not erase existing ones.

 VAT registration threshold

 MWSTG Art.
-10 sets the mandatory VAT registration threshold at CHF 100,000 annual worldwide taxable turnover.
-Below that threshold, registration is voluntary.
+10 sets mandatory registration at CHF 100,000 annual worldwide taxable turnover.
+Below that, registration is voluntary.

-The conversion to CHF must be documented at the time of each transaction.
+Document the CHF conversion at the time of each transaction.
 The ESTV accepts rates from its own ICTax tool or from a regulated exchange at the transaction timestamp.
-A spot price fetched the next morning is not sufficient documentation.
+A spot price you fetched the next morning will not pass an audit.

-Once registered, you charge VAT, collect it, and remit it to ESTV quarterly or annually in CHF.
-The fact that your customer paid in Bitcoin does not change your CHF remittance obligation.
+Once registered, you charge VAT, collect it, and remit it to the ESTV quarterly or annually in CHF.
+Your customer paying in Bitcoin does not change what you owe in CHF.

 The 2026 VAT rates

-Switzerland's current VAT rates, effective since 1 January 2024 and applying throughout 2026 per ESTV:
+Switzerland's VAT rates have applied since 1 January 2024 and continue through 2026 per ESTV:

 | Rate | Category |